A Mediterranean treasure waiting for you to explore by boat

 Dubrovnik of course, with its old town a UNESCO heritage site, is made up of a whole smorgasbord of ancient civilizations.
 In fact the Byzantines, Venetians and Austro-Hungarians are just a few of the people to have left their mark on this beautiful town.
 Wherever you end up with your boat rental in Croatia, you won’t be far from a piece of history.

-If you’re looking to rent a boat in Croatia, you’ll find options for Sailo boat rentals all the way up the Dalmatian coast.
+If you’re looking to rent a boat to go sailing in Croatia, you’ll find options for Sailo boat rentals all the way up the Dalmatian coast.
 Dubrovnik, Split, Zadar and Sibenik offer a fantastic choice of monohull yachts and catamarans, for either day trips or week long yacht charter.

 When renting your boat in Croatia, you’ll find options for families and friends, or bigger boats to really make a splash.
 Cruise the sea in a powerboat or raise the mainsail to let the trade winds carry you to your next destination.